ChrisWiegman/kana/README.md

 `kana stop` will stop the current site and, if no other sites are running, will shut down shared containers as well.

+## List

+`kana list` will list all sites known by Kana and their current running status.
+Any site listed can then be addressed with the `name` flag in other commands.

 ## Destroy

 `kana destroy` will stop and destroy the current site.
 This is different than `stop` in that `stop` will leave the database and files it creates alone so you can start it again later.
 Once destroyed a site is irrecoverable.